 Everyone knows the famous Route 66; it’s an iconic piece of Americana that attracts tourists from around the globe.
 It was lovingly referred to with names like the “Mother Road” and the “Main Street of America”, but starting in the 1950s with the advent of the modern interstate highway system, much of the original Route 66 had been bypassed or circumvented as a primary road through the United States.
-In fact, the iconic signs were officially removed from highways in 1985.
+In fact, most of the iconic signs were officially removed from highways in 1985.
 Of course, that isn’t to say that the road no longer exists; drivers can still use about 85 percent of the original Route 66 and there are plenty of locations where you can still see historic road markers and signs featuring the famous Route 66 image.
-The highway is still a popular road trip destination and it remains one of the most popular tourist attractions in the United States.
+The highway remains a popular American road trip destination and it’s still one of the most popular tourist attractions in the United States.

 One thing many tourists may not know about Route 66 is that it has a stretch in New Mexico that plays the song “America the Beautiful” when you drive over the rumble strips.
 This part of Route 66 is known as the Singing Road or the Musical Road, and it’s a must-see for road trip enthusiasts!

 In 2014, National Geographic funded the installation of custom metal plates over a small eastbound stretch of Interstate 40 (the modern-day replacement for Route 66) between Albuquerque and Tijeras.
 The patriotic anthem can be heard when drivers maintain a speed of 45 miles per hour over the plates embedded into the rumble strips.